Palagummi Sainath

-Palagummi Sainath (born 1957) is an Indian columnist and author of the acclaimed book Everybody Loves a Good Drought.
+Palagummi Sainath (born 13 May 1957) is an Indian columnist and author of the acclaimed book Everybody Loves a Good Drought.
 He has extensively written on rural India, his notable interests are poverty, structural inequities, caste discrimination and farmers protests.

 He founded the People's Archive of Rural India (PARI) in 2014, an online platform that focuses on social and economic inequality, rural affairs, poverty, and the aftermath of globalization in India.
 He was a senior fellow at Tricontinental: Institute for Social Research, and was earlier the Rural Affairs Editor at The Hindu until his resignation in 2014.

 He has received many awards for his journalism.
 The economist Amartya Sen called him "one of the world's great experts on famine and hunger".
-His book, Everybody Loves a Good Drought, is a collection of his field reports as a journalist, and focuses on different aspects of rural deprivation in India.
+His book Everybody Loves a Good Drought is a collection of his field reports as a journalist, and focuses on different aspects of rural deprivation in India.

 Early life and education

-Sainath was born into a Telugu speaking family in Madras.
+Sainath was born into a Telugu speaking Brahmin family in Madras, Madras State (now Chennai, Tamil Nadu).
 He is the grandson of Indian politician and former President of India, V. V. Giri.

-Sainath went to Loyola College in Chennai.
+Sainath attended Loyola College in Chennai.
 He has a history degree from Jawaharlal Nehru University, Delhi.

 Career

 Sainath started his career at the United News of India in 1980.
 He then worked for the Blitz, a major Indian weekly tabloid published from Mumbai, first as foreign affairs editor and then as deputy editor, which he continued for ten years.

-In Fall 2012, he served as the McGraw Professor of Writing at Princeton University.
+In the fall of 2012, he served as the McGraw Professor of Writing at Princeton University.
 On 1 June 2015, Sainath became the first ThoughtWorks Chair Professor in Rural India and Digital Knowledge at the Asian College of Journalism.
 He won the inaugural World Media Summit Global Award for Excellence 2014 in Public Welfare for exemplary news professionals in developing countries.

 Sainath served as the Coady Chair in Social Justice at St. Francis Xavier University.